dimajix/flowman/docs/spec/module.md

 ### `config` Section

-The `config` section contains a list of Spark configuration properties, for example
+The `config` section contains a list of Hadoop, Spark or Flowman configuration properties, for example

 ```
 config: